yitongc19/strategy-game/README.md

 ### Game Design and Concepts

-Our project is a PVP game called “For the King” with elements of turn-based games, RPG and tower defense games.
+Our project is a PVP game called “For the Model.King” with elements of turn-based games, RPG and tower defense games.
 This game is designed to provide a PVP experience with 2~8 players.
 Basically, the even number of players are divided into 2 teams fighting for their king.
 A particular round of the game will consist of 2 phases: building phase and fighting phase.

 In the building phase, each player receive gold from the system and they can choose what kind of buildings they want to build.
 Once every player is finished with their building selection, building phases ends and the fighting phase begins.
 At the start of the fight scene, buildings will spawn minions to fight.
 The fighting map is divided into 1~4 lanes depending on the number of players, each lane will have two players fighting each other.
 Each end of the lane will be the opposing player's base.
-Behind their base is a portal that teleports minions to fight for their King.
+Behind their base is a portal that teleports minions to fight for their Model.King.
 Between their bases will be a lane of blood and fire where minions fight to death.
-For example, player 1 and player 2 will be against each other, if player 1 have better army and wins the fight which usually happened in the middle of the lane; his minions will march forward until they arrive the portal behind player 2’s base and get teleported to their King to fight the other King.
-The game ends if one King is defeated.
+For example, player 1 and player 2 will be against each other, if player 1 have better army and wins the fight which usually happened in the middle of the lane; his minions will march forward until they arrive the portal behind player 2’s base and get teleported to their Model.King to fight the other Model.King.
+The game ends if one Model.King is defeated.

 The income for players at each round is consisted of two parts: salary and war.
 At the start of each round, player get their salary to build buildings.
 During the fighting phase, the player is rewarded for every enemy minion they killed by 1/15 of the building cost that spawns it.
-In addition, the player get special bonus (probably 1/10 ~ ⅕ of the building cost)  from the King for each minion that manages to survive to the portal and fight for their king.
-“Not only gold, but honor” says the King.
+In addition, the player get special bonus (probably 1/10 ~ ⅕ of the building cost)  from the Model.King for each minion that manages to survive to the portal and fight for their king.
+“Not only gold, but honor” says the Model.King.

 There are 2 major categories of minions: melee or ranged; also each minion have a variety of attack type and armor type which counters each other.
 For example, a siege attack is effective against fort armor yet weak against other armor types.
 This provides a very tactical decision making experience for the players.
 The players not only need to figure out the their own army’s optimal positioning and ratio of melee and ranged minions but also to counter the opponent with effective strategies with his/her army composition in mind.